robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an API Key to function.
 We use [LiteLLM](https://github.com/BerriAI/litellm/) to support many standard models.

-To customize the model, run HolmesGPT with the `--model` flag and pass the model name in [LiteLLM-format](https://docs.litellm.ai/docs/providers/) (e.g. `gpt-4o` or `bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0`).
-Depending on the provider, you may need need to also set environment variables
+To choose an LLM provider and model, run HolmesGPT with `--model` and pass the model name in [LiteLLM-format](https://docs.litellm.ai/docs/providers/) (e.g. `gpt-4o` or `bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0`).
+Depending on the provider, you may need to set environment variables too.

-Some common options are:
+**Instructions for popular LLMs:**

 <details>
 <summary>OpenAI</summary>